|Welcome to the past . . .

 from teaching school to being FCHS president for 30 years, 1971-2001.
 I

 continued to teach until 1977, becoming a full time museum worker in 1978.

-Now at age 77 looking back over 50 years of museum work, I am amazed
+Now at age 77 looking back over 50 years of museum work, I am amazed at

-have that much energy now.
+much energy now.